justdelsxo/starter_projects/Assignment 2/README.md

 ## Requests Library📚
 - Install requests in the terminal before importing the library
-- Requests is used to connect to the internet to send and receive information
+- Requests is used to connect to the internet to access information

 ## Open Weather API☀️